 While we often focus on opening the hips in yoga, how often to do we consciously think to internally rotate the femur to create counterbalance?
 How many of us know that our hips are already so open that focusing on internal rotation might be more structurally balancing?"

 Let’s get back to that rogue journalist William Broad.
-One of the beautiful things that Broad pointed out is what I want to call the Original Sin of yoga: it tried to use scientific language to legitimize its practices without the research to back it up.
+One of the beautiful things that Broad pointed out is what I want to call the Original Sin of modern yoga: it tried to use scientific language to legitimize its practices without the research to back it up.

 Easily one of the biggest yoga fibs that came out of this postulating relates to what is happening when we breathe.
 Broad explains, “No matter how fast or slow you breathe, you can’t change the amount of oxygen that you take into your body.
 That’s contrary to many yoga teachings.”